 Financial Aid Myth: The FAFSA is difficult to complete.

 The FAFSA has changed a lot since it was first introduced, and the application is revised often to make the process smoother.
 The online process uses logic to limit questions to ones that are relevant and completing it online instead of filling out a paper application lessens the chance for mistakes.
 According to the federal government, completing the FAFSA now takes less than an hour on average.
-That’s not too bad if the outcome is grants, scholarships and other funds to help lower your college expenses, is it?
+The outcome could be grants, scholarships and other funds to help lower your college expenses, so making the time is important.

 Financial Aid Myth: You only need to complete the FAFSA once.